 Whether you’re cooking to impress at a fancy dinner party or you’re just interested in mixing up your weeknight dinner game, then rockfish is for you.
-It’s easy to prepare, quick to cook, and hard to mess up because it can adapt to so many different types of cuisines and dish preparations.
+It’s easy to prepare, quick to cook, and hard to mess up because it can adapt to so many different types of cuisines and dish preparations from soups and stews to oven roasted or sautéed rockfish.
+Rockfish is another fish that's also perfect for grilling.
 If you need something fast that will please a crowd (foodies or finicky eaters alike) then rockfish needs to be added to your mealtime repertoire.

 If you’re looking for a simple yet intensely delicious fish dish, this Blackened Rockfish recipe should be on your list.
 The main players are ingredients you almost definitely have in your pantry — garlic salt, old bay seasoning, black pepper, cayenne pepper, olive oil and butter.
 Season both sides of your rockfish filet, cook it up in the melted butter and oil mixture and be careful not to overcook your fish.
 It should only take about 3-4 minutes per side, and in the end your fish will be golden brown on the outside and opaque white on the inside.